braedon2/react-reference/README.md

 ### `render`

 Describes the type of DOM node you want to render.
-It must be a pure function so it can't have any side effects
+It must be a pure function so it can't have any side effects.

 * invoked: when the component is first added to the DOM and any time its state changes.